Lupin3000/OpenCV_Examples/examples/lesson_02/README.md

 ## Usage

 You will find that the results vary greatly.
-Also use your own images for the respective haarcascade files.
+Also use your own videos for the respective haarcascade files.

 **Video Detection**